Northumberland Planning Consultants

 Nutrient Neutrality in Northumberland

-Nutrient Neutrality ensures new developments do not increase harmful nitrogen or phosphorus levels in sensitive waterways.
 Coastal parts of Northumberland drain to the Lindisfarne SAC/SPA catchment, where nitrogen neutrality applies to new residential development and overnight accommodation in the affected area.
-Unfortunately, Nutrient Neutrality can halt development completely.
-If you need early-stage, project-specific advice contact us here.

 Planning Applications in Northumberland

-Contextual Planning Support in Northumberland
+Creative Planning Advice in Northumberland

 Northumberland includes Alnwick, Hexham, and Morpeth.
 About 14% of the county is Green Belt, shaping urban edges and protecting open countryside.
 Known for castles, historic villages, and coastline, planning focuses on sensitive residential and commercial development.
-We can advise and support projects across Northumberland.

 In the last year Northumberland decided 1,923 applications which is well above the national average of 988.
 The approval rate was 89% (roughly equal to the national average of 88%) and 53% of applications were decided on time, (significantly below the national average of 59%).
 Stats updated March 2026 from gov. sources.
 See how Northumberland performs relative to other LPAs in our LPA hub.